Skip to content

 Where owners often go wrong with further commands, is for actions with more potential word choices.

 When teaching your dog to lie down, you might choose any of the following: drop, down, lay down, lie, floor, etc. In the end, whichever word you choose is much of a muchness; as long it’s clear and understandable, the dog can learn to associate the word with the desired action.
-Where handlers go wrong is if after giving the first few commands of ‘drop’ their dog doesn’t respond, they switch to ‘down’ in hope of a response, then ‘lay down’, and so on.
+Where handlers go wrong is if after giving the first few commands of ‘drop’ their dog doesn’t respond, they switch to ‘down’ in the hope of a response, then ‘lay down’, and so on.

 This is a mistake.